 What happens if some other key is pressed?

-Use the Design Recipe to write the code for next-state-tick
+Use the Design Recipe to write the code for next-state-key

-Have students discuss their answers to these questions, before moving on to next-state-tick.
+Have students discuss their answers to these questions, before moving on to next-state-key.

 - Right now, what happens if you keep moving one of the paddles up or down?
 Will it go off the edge of the screen?
 We should prevent that!